splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 creating a specific view of dimensions that are important.
 You can then obtain a more simplified and concentrated view of your data when you don't need to view metrics across all dimensions.

 .. caution:: You can only create aggregation rules using your metrics' dimensions.
-Aggregation using custom properties is not supported.
+Aggregation using custom properties or tags is not supported.
 For more information on each type of metadata, refer to :ref:`metrics-dimensions-mts`.

 When you select specific dimensions, metrics pipeline management generates a new metric.
 The system creates new MTS based on the dimensions you select and rolls up data points for each MTS.
 By default, aggregation rules roll up the